 In passing, Leavis praises T. F. Powys, saying that he’s under-rated, and that he has a genuine creative gift.
 T. F. Powys was known for his novels and short stories; since he wrote allegory and fantasy, he’s sometimes compared to C. S. Lewis.

 His brother, John Cowper Powys, was also well-respected as a fiction writer.
 In addition to fiction, John Cowper Powys wrote numerous books of popular philosophy (casual philosophy), such as The Art of Happiness and The Art of Growing Old.
 He also wrote several books of literary criticism, which are said to be “full of the author’s infectious enthusiasm for literature.”6 He spent many years in the U.S., traveling and lecturing.

 I first heard the name “Powys” when I was studying G. Wilson Knight, who wrote a critical study of John Cowper Powys (The Saturnian Quest: A Chart of the Prose Works of John Cowper Powys).
 A third Powys brother, Llewelyn, was also an author.
-Students of Birth Order might find it interesting that the eldest of the three Powys brothers seemed to have the most talent, and the youngest the least.
+Students of Birth Order might find it interesting that the eldest of the three Powys brothers (John Cowper Powys) seemed to have the most talent.
 The Powys brothers (and their talented siblings) were descended from the poet William Cowper.

 I recently bought a Kindle from Amazon.
 Since I like to make notes and highlights while I read, I was attracted by the Kindle’s ability to collect your notes/highlights, and store them in the cloud.
 The Kindle’s motto is “Read.
 Review.
 Remember.”
 The Kindle’s logo is a person reading under a tree at night; with an e-reader, you don’t need a light to read.
 And the Kindle is more than an e-reader, it’s a convenient way to check e-mail, surf the web, etc.